jjd9/pydcol/README.md

 ## Getting Started
 Please make sure you have Python 3 installed on your computer. pydcol was developed in Python 3.8, but earlier versions of Python 3 should work.

+Either `git clone` or download and unzip the repository into a folder on your computer.

 It is always recommended to setup a virtual environment so that our dependencies do not mess up your system setup.
 To do so, run:

 On Mac/Linux systems: